 James Westbrook, Program Coordinator of Harmony Project KC, supports the Program Manager in all programming activities related to the music program.
 James is a Kansas City native with over ten years of experience teaching and performing.
 Mr. Westbrook is dedicated to providing quality music education to learners of all ages.
 He holds degrees in clarinet performance and music education from the University of Missouri - Kansas City, the University of North Texas, ad the University of Central Missouri, respectively.

-Tamara Marler, Office Manager shared by the Northeast Community Center and Harmony Project KC, assists the Executive Director and Program Manager with administrative tasks as assigned.
+Tamara Marler, Office Manager shared by the Northeast Community Center and Harmony Project KC, assists the Executive Director and Program Manager with administrative tasks.

 In addition to NECC's staff, HPKC's Teaching Artists are professional musicians, active performers and are passionate about music as a tool for social justice.
 Our Teaching Artists are mentors and supervisors for their respective Teacher's Aides, who are also musicians and active performers in the community.